Tangerine-Community/Tangerine/README.md

 [![Join the chat at https://gitter.im/Tangerine-Community/Tangerine](https://badges.gitter.im/Tangerine-Community/Tangerine.svg)](https://gitter.im/Tangerine-Community/Tangerine?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Digitize your EGMA and EGRA data collection with Tangerine.
+Digitize your EGMA and EGRA data collection with Tangerine&trade;.
 Create your Assessments online, conduct them offline with the Tangerine Android App or any device with Google Chrome web browser.
 All results you collect can be exported as a spreadsheet.
 When you have updates to forms you can send out an Over the Air update.
-Tangerine has been used by over 30 organizations to conduct over 1 million assessments and surveys in over 50 countries and in 100 languages.
+Tangerine has been used by over 60 organizations to conduct over 1 million assessments and surveys in over 70 countries and in 100 languages.